scds/rdm-best-practices/topics/1-dmp.md

 The best way to build a Data Management Plan is to use [DMP Assistant](https://assistant.portagenetwork.ca/).

-DMP Assistant is a web based data management planning tool that's available to all researchers in Canada for free.
+DMP Assistant is a web-based data management planning tool that's available to all researchers in Canada for free.

 After making an account and logging in to the website, DMP Assistant will ask you a series of questions about your data management practices.
 By answering these questions, you are essentially filling in and creating your data management plan.